tyler-griggs/tyler-griggs.github.io/_blogs/melange.md

 In general, at low request rates, services can save costs by right-sizing down from expensive, high-end GPUs to more affordable, lower-end GPUs.
 Further, even at high request rates, a mix of GPU types can be used to more closely match demand, optimizing GPU utilization and reducing resource waste.

-**Takeaway:** Mixing heterogeneous GPU types permits a finer-grained approach to resource allocation, which better aligns provisioned resources with workload demand.
+**Takeaway:** Mixing heterogeneous GPU types permits a finer-grained approach to resource scaling, which better aligns provisioned resources with workload demand.